huggingface/blog/lewis-tunstall-interview.md

 **Lewis:** So when O’Reilly is telling you “We're going to get our illustrator now to design the cover,” it's a secret, right?

 They don't tell you what the logic is or you have no say in the matter.
-So, basically, the illustrator comes up with an idea and in one of the last chapters of the book we have a section where we basically train a GPT-2 like model on Python code, this was Tom's idea, and he decided to call it code parrot.
+So, basically, the illustrator comes up with an idea and in one of the last chapters of the book we have a section where we basically train a GPT-2 like model on Python code, this was Thom's idea, and he decided to call it code parrot.

 I think the idea or the joke he had was that there's a lot of discussion in the community about this paper that Meg Mitchell and others worked on called, ‘Stochastic Parrots’.
 And the idea was that you have these very powerful language models which seem to exhibit human-like traits in their writing as we discussed earlier but deep down maybe they're just doing some sort of like parrot parenting thing.